Automattic/wp-calypso/client/lib/signup/README.md

 // this is the component that renders the signup flow class SignupComponent extends React.Component {
 	constructor() {
+		super();
 		this.signupFlowController = new SignupFlowController( {
 			flowName: 'default', // the name of the flow to begin, from flows.json
+			onComplete: function () {
-			onComplete: function() { // optional callback, called when the flow is completed console.log( 'The user completed the flow.
+				// optional callback, called when the flow is completed console.log( 'The user completed the flow.
 Redirect or log them in here.' );
-			}
+			},
 		} );
 	}

 	render() {
-		let CurrentStepComponent = this.signupFlowController.currentStep().component; // the component from steps.js
+		const CurrentStepComponent = this.signupFlowController.currentStep().component; // the component from steps.js

 		return <CurrentStepComponent />;
 	}
-} );
+}
 ```